 Creating a more peaceful operating environment is also beneficial to employee safety, as it improves operator visibility, reducing the likelihood of a devastating forklift accident occurring.

 Adopting electric forklifts in your warehouse creates a cleaner and safer work environment for staff.
 With a significant reduction in harmful CO2 fumes, air quality problems will become a thing of the past, and your employees will appreciate that you’re investing in ensuring a healthy workplace.

 A healthier and happier workforce is also likely to lead to a reduction in staff turnover and health-related absences, which will have a knock-on effect on warehouse productivity, too.

 5. Reduced CO2 emissions lower your business’ carbon footprint

 Electric forklift trucks — such as our range of electric counterbalance forklifts — produce significantly lower CO2 emissions than their diesel counterparts.
 This makes them a healthier choice for both the environment and your operators.

 Not only will making the switch lower your carbon footprint, but for many businesses, opting for an electric truck results in significantly lower operating expenses.

 If you’re keen to lower your fuel costs, create a healthier work environment for employees, and reduce your carbon footprint, there may well be a better way of powering your operations.

-To find out more about making the switch from ICE to EV and how to prepare, speak to your local TCM dealer today by clicking the button below.
+To find out more about making the switch from ICE to EV and how to prepare, download our electrification checklist today to get started.